-Integrating Aboriginal perspectives into our school community is an initiate we started in 2018 by analyzing Aboriginal Perspectives of Learning.
-We discovered Aboriginal values are very similar to Biblical values and therefore our school can easily implement appreciation and caring related to the First Peoples of Canada.
+Integrating Indigenous perspectives into our school community is an initiate we started in 2018 by analyzing Indigenous Perspectives of Learning.
+We discovered Indigenous values are very similar to Biblical values and therefore our school can easily implement appreciation and caring related to the First Peoples of Canada.
 We strive to implement the following perspectives in our practice daily:

-CHeS Administration & Teachers will work on becoming more informed and aware of Aboriginal resources that mutually support our Biblical values.
-Our desire is to be a blessing to the Aboriginal community and all those who seek a place of safety and belonging.
+CHeS Administration & Teachers will work on becoming more informed and aware of Indigenous resources that mutually support our Biblical values.
+Our desire is to be a blessing to the Indigenous community and all those who seek a place of safety and belonging.

 CHeS Student Discipline Policy

 CHeS acknowledges that parents or guardians are the primary disciplinarians for their children learning at home.
 However, when students meet with a teacher or other students online, they must respect these guidelines.

 Family Values Respected - While CHeS teachers strive to interpret all standards according to Biblical principles, standards in the PHE learning area may be sensitive topics that families want to keep private and deliver in their own way.
 Alternate delivery (AD) & personal discretion is encouraged for all such topics.
 Parents have the legal right to guide their children morally & Biblically and CHeS will respect every family's personal choices and boundaries.

 Provincial Online Standards - The online program at Christian Homelearners eStreams operates within the Standards for Delivery of K-12 Independent School Distributed Learning in British Columbia.